-South Florida is characterized by its unique, diverse ecosystems which includes: the Northern Everglades covering the Kissimmee River, Lake Okeechobee, Caloosahatchee River and St. Lucie River watersheds; and the Southern Everglades encompassing the watersheds south of Lake Okeechobee to the Florida Keys.
+South Florida is characterized by its unique, diverse ecosystems including: the Northern Everglades covering the Kissimmee River, Lake Okeechobee, Caloosahatchee River and St. Lucie River watersheds; and the Southern Everglades encompassing the watersheds south of Lake Okeechobee to the Florida Keys.
 Over many decades of development, agriculture and increased urbanization significantly changed the hydrology, water quality and ecology of ecosystems throughout the 16-county region.
-Today, a wide variety of restoration and water quality and quantity improvement projects and programs are underway to protect and restore South Florida's ecosystem from the Kissimmee River to Florida Bay and all points in between.
+Today, a wide variety of restoration and water quality and quantity improvement projects and programs are underway to protect and restore South Florida's ecosystem from the Kissimmee River to Florida Bay.
 Blue-green algae and red tide events in the summer of 2018 brought new focus on water resource management in Florida.
-Less than 48 hours after taking office in January 2019, Governor Ron DeSantis signed the Achieving More Now for Florida's Environment (19-12) Executive Order and in July 2020, enacted a comprehensive water bill, implementing additional recommendations from the Blue Green Algae Task Force, state agencies, and the public.
+Less than 48 hours after taking office in January 2019, Governor Ron DeSantis signed the Achieving More Now For Florida's Environment (19-12) Executive Order and in July 2020, enacted a comprehensive water bill, implementing additional recommendations from the Blue Green Algae Task Force, state agencies, and the public.
+Governor DeSantis called for a \$2.5 billion investment over four years for the protection of water resources, an increase of \$1 billion over the previous four years.
+Since Gov. DeSantis took office, more than \$2 billion in state funds have been allocated for Everglades restoration and the protection of water resources.
+Most of the District's Everglades projects are funded by these state appropriations through the support of the Governor and the Florida Legislature.